Chijioke-Madu/ML_Fraud_Detection_Project/README.md

 Financial institutions lose billions yearly to fraudulent transactions. __[bank transaction dataset](https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection?resource=download)__
 The goal of this project is to develop a machine learning model that identifies potentially fraudulent transactions using historical behavioral data.

+The system is designed to:

+- Load and preprocess raw transaction data
+- Perform cleaning, handling missing values, and scaling numerical features
+- Engineer additional predictive features based on user behavior and transaction patterns
+- Train multiple machine learning models and compare their performance
+- Automatically select and export the best-performing model
+- Provide a fully functional **FastAPI web service** for real-time predictions
+- Offer an optional Docker-based deployment workflow for portability

+This project demonstrates strong understanding of data processing, feature engineering, model training, backend model serving, and deployment fundamentals.
+The repository is structured to follow best-practice ML engineering principles, making it easy to extend, reproduce, and deploy.

 ## Features
 - Data cleaning and preprocessing
 - Feature engineering